Bitwarden Authenticator

 Aegis is great, but not available for IOS.

 Not OP, but I escaped Authy over a year ago and I've been happy with 2FAS on Android.
 Aegis is also very good.
-Both have "backup to cloud-of-your-choosing" (like Google Drive) capabilities.
+2FAS has backup to Google Drive.
+Aegis does Android Cloud Backup.
 Aegis is available on FDroid.
 IIRC I chose 2FAS for purely aesthetic reasons, but I could've easily gone with Aegis and been happy too.

 Speaking of escaping Authy, good luck with that.
 I had to use their desktop app and api to pull my data.
 I read in another comment that they've recently closed that api.
 So, you might be stuck migrating each account manually.
 That bullshit alone is worth the trouble of moving.